Sakartu/SDM-SiED/README.md

 contain only one tree, meaning that pre, post and parent values are restarted for each shard.

-__update(base64 treeID, int pre, base64 value)__
+__update(base64 sig, base64 treeID, int pre, base64 value)__

 Updating a row in the database is rather easy.
 Each node in a tree is uniquely identified by its pre value.
 So, if a client supplies both treeID and pre then the node is uniquely identified.
+The sig, again, is used to validate this query.

-__search(base64 treeID, string query, base64[] XPathEncrypted)__
+__search(base64 sig, base64 treeID, string query, base64[] XPathEncrypted)__

 Searching in the database is where the real magic happens.
 This method can evaluate an XPath query in a very fast manner, using the pre, post and parent values stored in each row.
 As a result to the query a set of result trees is returned, each of which has a rootnode matching the XPath query.
+The sig, again, is used to validate this query.

 Client (C)
 ----------